vmware-tanzu/vm-operator/docs/tutorials/deploy-vm/README.md

 #### vAppConfig

 The vAppConfig bootstrap method is useful for legacy, VM images that rely on bespoke, boot-time processes that leverage vAppConfig properties for customizing a guest.
-Refer to [Deploy a VM with vAppConfig](https://vm-operator.readthedocs.io/en/stable/tutorials/deploy-vm/vappconfig/) for instructions to use this bootstrap method.
+Please refer to this [tutorial](../../tutorials/deploy-vm/vappconfig.md) for more information.

 ### Deprecated